How is SPCE’s stock performing after recent trades?

 Virgin Galactic Holdings Inc. (NYSE: SPCE) Ownership Details

-The securities firm State Street Corporation holds 11.49 million shares of SPCE, making it the second largest institutional shareholder.
-Taking this into account, the holding percentage comes to 4.44%, and the holding percentage of shares is valued at 113.54 million.
+The securities firm Blackrock Inc. holds 16.6 million shares of SPCE, making it the second largest institutional shareholder.
+Taking this into account, the holding percentage comes to 6.42%, and the holding percentage of shares is valued at 95.89 million.

 An overview of Virgin Galactic Holdings Inc.’s technicals